-Asian shares mixed following broad rally for US stocks
+Global shares mixed following broad rally for US stocks

-TOKYO (AP) — Asian shares were mixed Friday as investors bought back stocks following gains on Wall Street, although worries about a trade dispute between the U.S. and China remained.
+TOKYO (AP) — Global shares were mixed Friday as investors bought back stocks following gains on Wall Street, although worries about a trade dispute between the U.S. and China remained.

 Data on Japan’s economy for the April-June quarter better than expected and added to the optimism.
 The Cabinet Office reported Japan’s gross domestic product, or the total value of a nation’s goods and services, grew at a seasonally adjusted annualized rate of 1.8% during the three months ended in June, compared to the previous quarter.